molly-yan/world_recipe_generator/README.md

 Our new user stories are located in docs.
 Our old prototype/proposals/user stories are in the main branch.

 We added a folder called media.
 Within this folder is pictures Miles had happened to take of some of the code before we lost it.
-We hope this can at least show that we did have most of the frontend coded before we lost it.
+We hope this can at least show that we did have a good amount of frontend work completed.
 We also have a video of how our first API call working before we lost it.

 The 2 APIS we used were https://countryflagsapi.com/ and https://www.themealdb.com/api.php
 The specific details of our application functionality can be found in user stories.